canvas-medical/documentation/collections/_api/coverage.md

               The period during which the Coverage is in force.<br><br>
               A missing end date means the coverage continues to be in force.
             create_and_update_description:
-              If the start date is missing on a create/update, it will be set to the current date of ingestion.
+              If the start date is missing for a create/update interaction, it will be set to the current date of ingestion.
             type: json
             attributes:
               - name: start